websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/using-workflows/workflow-designer/task-node-reference.md

 > Subscribers

-Once you have [created a few task nodes](./creating-workflow-tasks.md), you must assign a Workflow _Task_ to someone or "entity" to complete the review; in DXP, this entity is loosely defined.
+Once you have [created a few task nodes](./creating-workflow-tasks.md), you must assign a Workflow _Task_ to a User or "entity" to complete the review; in DXP, this entity is loosely defined.
 You can assign the Tasks to specific Roles, multiple Roles of a [Role Type](../../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) (Organization, Site, or regular Role types), to the Asset Creator, to Resource Actions, or to specific Users.
 In the example below, this task has been assigned to a Portal Content Reviewer Role.

 ![You can add an Assignment to a Task node.](./task-node-reference/images/01.png)